FinalDoom/Quick_Craft/README.md

 If the `Include ingredients` checkbox is checked, the search will also search the ingredient names and ids of each recipe.

+> **Note**
-Search terms are combined as "or" by default.
+> Search terms are combined as "or" by default.

 ### Advanced searching

-The search is backed by [lunr.js](https://lunrjs.com/), so there are additional options for search queries:
+The search is backed by [lunr.js](https://lunrjs.com/).
+See [the lunr search documentation](https://lunrjs.com/guides/searching.html) for more information.

+> **Note**
+> Term boosting will have no effect as results are not ranked.

+Specific supplementary search terms:

-* Prefixes:
+* Field searching:
-  add the following to the start of a query to alter how that word is applied to results ** `-` (a minus sign) to exclude that word from results ** `+` (a plus sign) to require that term in the results (similar to "and")
+  add the following to the start of a query (after a prefix) to search a specific recipe field
-* Field searches:
-  add the following to the start of a query (after a prefix) to search a specific recipe field ** `book:` to search recipes that belong to the book named after the colon *Note:* This is used internally by the book selection buttons, and will not show additional books that are not selected ** `ingredients:` to search recipes by ingredient names and ids.
+  * `book:` to search recipes that belong to the book named after the colon *Note:* This is used internally by the book selection buttons, and will not show additional books that are not selected
+  * `ingredients:` to search recipes by ingredient names and ids.
     This will work whether or not the `Include ingredients` checkbox is checked.
-** `name:` to search recipe name and result item id, but not ingredients or result name (where it differs from recipe name) ** `result:` to search recipe result item name and id, but not recipe name or ingredients.
+  * `name:` to search recipe name and result item id, but not ingredients or result name (where it differs from recipe name)
+  * `result:` to search recipe result item name and id, but not recipe name or ingredients.
+  > **Note**
-** *Note:* The following values are not currently exposed to the user, but can be used for searches ** `category:` Searches the category of the resulting item, as defined by the site.
+  > The following values are not currently exposed to the user, but can be used for searches
+  * `category:` Searches the category of the resulting item, as defined by the site.
 Values include `equipment`, `potions`, etc.
-** `type:` Searches the type of recipe, as defined by the script.
+  * `type:` Searches the type of recipe, as defined by the script.
 Values are `standard`, `repair`, `upgrade`, and `downgrade`.

 ## Resetting API Key